-The tension is palpable but quickly shattered by what sounds like the diabolical laugh of a child’s toy.
+The tension is palpable but quickly shattered by what sounds like a child’s toy.
 It’s the alarm call of an African ground squirrel.
 The lechwe freezes then runs away.
-Thwarted, the leopard relaxes and starts to roll in the grass like a cuddly housecat, transforming from a deadly killer into a pretty kitty before our eyes.
+Thwarted, the leopard relaxes and starts to roll in the grass, transforming from a deadly killer into a cuddly house cat before our eyes.

-The following morning, we come upon a small breeding herd of elephants.
-I love breeding herds because there’s usually a young bull full of himself that has to show off.
+The following morning we come upon a small breeding herd of elephants.
+I love breeding herds because there’s usually a young bull full of himself that feels the need to show off.

-As it so happens, our little Napoleon is about seven-years-old.
-He holds his ears straight out and raises his head in an effort to make his suburban-sized figure look bigger.
+As it so happens, a little Napoleon about seven-years-old appears through the high grass.
+He holds his ears straight out and raises his head in an effort to make his suburban-sized figure seem bigger.

 Cheetah on the Prowl

 Another sighting comes over the radio.
-A cheetah with two, year-old cubs is in the grasslands not far from camp.
-When we find them it’s clear they haven’t eaten in a while, I can see the barest outline of their ribs.
+A cheetah with two, one-year-old cubs is in the grasslands not far from camp.
+When we find them it’s clear they haven’t eaten in a while: I can see the barest outline of their ribs.
 The mother is on the hunt, moving through the high grass on a mission, her two youngsters trotting behind her.
-Occasionally, the two tackle each other in play until they realize mom is too far ahead and then they quickly scamper to catch up.
+Occasionally, the two tackle each other in play until they realize mom is too far ahead, and then they quickly scamper to catch up.

 The female climbs a high termite mound and scans the horizon.
 She sits at its peak, looking to her left, forward, right, behind her, then repeats.
 She does this for 10 minutes with no luck.
 If something is out there, she doesn’t see it.
 The endeavor is abandoned, at least for now.
 She and the cubs move to a shady area under a tree and lie down.
 The day is heating up and apparently, it seems it’s time for a break.

-We mixing it up a bit.
+We’ve decided to mix it up a bit.
 We’re going on a walking safari but first a mokoro ride to where we’ll start our hike.
-Mokoros are low riding, wooden canoes that are steered by standing up in the back and using a long pole to push and navigate–similar to a gondolier.
+Mokoros are low riding, wooden canoes steered with a long pole to push and navigate, similar to a gondolier.

 A mokoro offers a different perspective of the delta than a vehicle.
-No longer above the landscape in a jeep, we’re at eye level or lower.
+No longer above the landscape, we’re at eye level or lower.
 Everything slows down.
-Sounds normally obscured by the roar of an engine fill the air.
-Birds calling to each other in the trees; the squeal of a baby baboon being disciplined by an adult, the buzz of a dragonfly.
-In the distance, a zebra barks a crazy donkey-like whelp The Joker would make if he were an animal.
-The bush is a symphony if you sit back and listen.
+Sounds normally obscured by the roar of an engine

 Like the mokoro, a walking safari offers another perspective.
 It’s less about wildlife viewing and more about the flora, animal tracks, small creatures, bones, and other aspects of the bush we’d miss otherwise.